10 Best Beaches in St. Augustine, FL

 Since Vilano Beach is always active with surfing and spectacular sunsets, it has some of the best oceanside dining in the area.
 Outdoor dining at small eateries and cafés extends beyond the main beachfront and into the Intracoastal Waterway, where you can choose views from the water or the sand dunes as the backdrop for your dinner ambience.

 Where to Stay: Vilano Beach lodging ranges from campgrounds and RV parks to motels, beach home rentals, hotels, and lodges.
-The Hampton Inn & Suites Vilano Beach is just steps from the beach and has ocean-view rooms and suites.
+The Hyatt Place St. Augustine /Vilano Beach is one of the newest full-service hotels in St. Augustine, with upscale dining and rooms close to the beach.

 Address: 2750 Anahma Drive, St. Augustine, Florida